What is the Best Highest Rated Acoustic Guitar Brand?

 It wasn't until 1964 that Fender began to produce acoustic guitars, just one year before Leo Fender, suffering from health problems, sold the company to CBS.
 If you ever find a 'Pre CBS' Fender acoustic in the attic you'll have one of the rarest modern acoustic guitars in existence.

-Although they are not widely regarded as a high-end maker of acoustic guitars, they are very well respected for the entry-level acoustics with the Fender CC-60S and Fender FA-115 being a prime example.
+Although they are not widely regarded as a high-end maker of acoustic guitars, they are well respected for entry-level acoustics, with the Fender FA-115 being a prime example.
 Interestingly, the company allows affordable acoustic guitars to carry the main "Fender" label, while assigning affordable electric guitars to the Fender Squier sub-brand.